Orgasm: Adaptive or vestigial

+Regarding the notion that the smaller size and greater variability in clitoral compared to penile length shed light on a possible adaptive function of female orgasm, Puts, Dawood, and Welling state, "whereas both clitorises and penises are important in orgasm, penises also function in urination and are intermittent organs necessary for insemination.
+These additional roles mean that whatever selective pressures operated on clitorises and penises for orgasmic potential, overall selection on these two organs certainly differed.
+Thus, variability in penile and clitoral dimensions simply cannot shed light on the relative strengths of selection specifically on male and female orgasmic potential."

 Proponents of the nonadaptive hypothesis, such as Elisabeth Lloyd, refer to the relative difficulty of achieving female orgasm through vaginal sex, the limited evidence for increased fertility after orgasm, and the lack of statistical correlation between the capacity of a woman to orgasm and the likelihood that she will engage in intercourse.
 "Lloyd is by no means against evolutionary psychology.
 Quite the opposite; in her methods and in her writing, she advocates and demonstrates a commitment to the careful application of evolutionary theory to the study of human behavior," stated Meredith L. Chivers.
 She added that Lloyd "meticulously considers the theoretical and empirical bases for each account and ultimately concludes that there is little evidence to support an adaptionist account of female orgasm" and that Lloyd instead "views female orgasm as an ontogenetic leftover; women have orgasms because the urogenital neurophysiology for orgasm is so strongly selected for in males that this developmental blueprint gets expressed in females without affecting fitness, just as males have nipples that serve no fitness-related function".